 A person who adopts such an Optimal Structure may elect to hold that structure in an attempt to keep you from escaping.
 They may instead adopt the structure for a mere fraction of a second.
 This may be all the time they require to impact your structural integrity and then move on to some other task intended to put you at increasing jeopardy.

 You can experiment with optimal structure yourself.
-Find a willing (they must be willing) partner and grab them variously by the wrist, arm, shoulder, waist, neck or in any other way that feels comfortable.
+Find a willing (they must be willing) partner and grab them variously by the waist, arm, shoulder, wrist, neck, or in any other way that feels comfortable.
 At times jostle the other person gently as you grab.
 You will notice that each time you will quickly settle into a stance and structure where you feel comfortable, powerful, and in control.
 You will do this naturally and without any conscious thought.
 Your body has been training since birth to do that.

 Consider two points here.
 The first is that optimal structure is not possible until sometime after the grab.
 The second is that optimal structure can only occur after a successful grab.
 These seem like the same thing, but they are not.
 Let’s explore them further.